knct-app/.github/.github/pull_request_template.md

 ## Type of change

-Please delete options that are not relevant.
+Please delete options that are not relevant and tick options that are applicable.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)